SRTS Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics:

-• Q4 2025 Revenues: $4.9 million, down from $31 million in Q4 2024, primarily due to reduced sales to the largest customer.
+• Q4 2025 Revenues: $4.9 million, a significant decrease from $31 million in Q4 2024, primarily due to reduced sales to the largest customer.

-• Cost of Sales: $3 million, down from $6 million year-over-year.
+• Cost of Sales: $3 million, down from $6 million in the prior year, reflecting lower unit sales.

-• Gross Profit: $1.9 million (38.8% of revenues), compared to $7.1 million (54.2% of revenues) in Q4 2024.
+• Gross Profit: $1.9 million (38.8% of revenues) compared to $7.1 million (54.2% of revenues) in Q4 2024.

-• Net Loss: $3.2 million, or $0.19 per share, compared to a net income of $1.5 million, or $0.09 per share, in Q4 2024.
+• Net Loss: $3.2 million, or $0.19 per share, compared to net income of $1.5 million, or $0.09 per share, in Q4 2024.

 • Full-Year 2025 Revenues: $27.5 million, down from $41.8 million in 2024.